cloudius-systems/capstan/Documentation/Installation.md

 ```
 List of supported keys:

-* `repo_url` overrides the default remote repository URL that is used to fetch precompiled
+* `repo_url` overrides the default remote S3 repository URL that is used to fetch precompiled
-packages from.
+packages from if `--s3` flag is enabled.
 * `disable_kvm` by default KVM acceleration is turned on to speed up unikernel creation, but in
 certain circumstances this results in error.
 Set this to `true` if you have problems using KVM.
-* `qemu_aio_type` by default QEMU aio type is set to "threads" for compatibility reasons.
+* `qemu_aio_type` by default QEMU aio type is set to `threads` for compatibility reasons.
 A faster
-option aio is "native", but it's not supported on all platforms.
+aio option may be `native` depending on the version of QEMU, but it's not supported on all platforms.

 Please note that if command line argument is used to override the same value (e.g. -u for repository
 URL), then the value from configuration file is ignored.